1. Arch Support

 A durable leather and mesh sneaker with Abzorb® cushioning and a flexible rubber traction outsole.

-A white leather sneaker with padded insoles and flexible rubber outsole for all-day comfort.
+A black leather sneaker with padded insoles and a flexible rubber traction outsole for comfort.

 A leather sneaker with Velcro® straps, cushioned insoles, and flexible rubber outsole for ultimate comfort.